 I grew up in Maryland then went to the University of Miami in Florida.
 Tracking the weather was always more of a hobby until my sophomore year.
 After taking an introductory course, I decided I could take something I love and actually make a career out of it.

 During my four years in South Florida, I lived through and tracked several tropical systems in classes and internships.
 Hurricane Katrina moved across Florida as a Category 1 before entering the Gulf.
 Minor, compared to what it would turn into, the storm still left campus a mess.
-That night, and through the rest of the 2005 Hurricane Season, I gained incredible respect for the power of hurricanes.
+That night, and through the rest of the 2005 Hurricane Season, I gained incredible respect for the power of tropical systems.

 My first TV job was in Harrisonburg, VA.
 I met my wife there and learned a lot about forecasting and working in television.
 I had the opportunity to do a local Dancing with the Stars competition.
 It led to me moonwalking (trying to moonwalk) on TV and in front of a rather large live audience :)

 From Harrisonburg, we were off to WKRC in Cincinnati.
 We lived in "Over the Rhine," and enjoyed being in Cincinnati during a major revitalization of downtown.
 I had a blast working at Local 12, soaking up everything I could from some of the very best and most experienced in local news.

 After a few years, my wife and I wanted to get closer to home.
 I jumped on the opportunity to take a job in Washington, D.C. at ABC7 (WJLA).
 I spent several years gaining large market experience, covering blizzards and tornadoes, and even got to fly with the Hurricane Hunters.
 Our daughter Caroline was born here, so it was a great time to live close to family.